 - Writing letters to members of the family with colorful drawings.

 In conclusion, it is always good to remember that children are not passive observers, but active participants and contributors, if not initiators!
-A professional nanny service can help you find that perfect nanny to keep your toddlers stimulated with fun and educational activities.
+A professional nanny service can help you find that perfect nanny to keep stimulated your infant or toddler with fun and educational activities.